TheJorgeSchmidt/oysters/README_old.md

 This repository contains data and code to build a dataset of landings of fresh oysters from 1950 to 2024, inclusive, and calculates weighed-average inflation-adjusted prices.
-It is intended to support decision-making in the oyster production and distribution sectors by displaying trends in volumes and prices.
+It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.

 # ![Volumes](results/img/landings_and_imports_weight.png)
 # ![Inflation-adjusted values](results/img/landings_and_imports_values.png)